artsy/artsy.github.io/_posts/2017-07-11-Editathon.markdown

 # Artsy + Wikidata

-Lucky for this editathon, both [Artsy Artist ID][artist-id], and [TAGP ID][tagp-id] were already inside the controlled vocabulary.
+Lucky for this editathon, both [Artsy Artist ID][artist-id], and [TAGP ID][tagp-id] were already inside the Wikidata controlled vocabulary of `Properties`.
 This mean we could think about how to connect items rather than how we can pitch that is worth connecting them at all.

 We used Wikipedia to keep track of all [the useful links][dash] to share among contributors.